-Consolidating federal student loans twice
+Consolidating federal student loans more than once

 - You have another federal student loan to include with the consolidation loan.

-You can refinance a consolidated student loan with a private lender to get a lower fixed interest rate.
-There's no limit to the number of times you can do this.
+Savvy student loan borrowers refinance more than once to take advantage of competitive variable interest rate loans.
 So long as you qualify, you can keep refinancing to get the best terms to repay your student loan debt.

-- a blemish-free credit report
+- A blemish-free credit report.

-- a credit score in the high 600s
+- A credit score in the high 600s.